A Deep Dive into Grammar Mini-Lessons for Upper Elementary

 A roadblock many educators may experience is finding the time to teach grammar in the upper elementary classroom.
 It can be hard to find the time to teach these important language arts skills when reading comprehension, writing composition, and math are heavily emphasized.

-Smart and Simple Literacy Grammar Mini-Lessons are for upper elementary teachers in Grades 3-5 who are looking for minimal-prep and engaging resources for students that align to TEKS and CCSS standards.
+My Grammar Mini-Lesson resources are for upper elementary teachers in Grades 3-5 who are looking for minimal-prep and engaging resources for students that align to TEKS and CCSS standards.

 The mini-lessons are straightforward and do not follow a script where teachers read word-for-word, but rather as a guiding point for teachers to use as needed, depending on the needs of their students.